 Request to have an It’s My Park project planned for your company, school, religious institution, civic or alumni association.
 Volunteering together is an enriching team building experience and great way to give back to a local park.
 Click here to complete your group’s request form.

-Hosting your own It’s My Park project is an opportunity available to the many local park groups that Partnerships for Parks supports throughout the year.
-Our dedicated, local park group stewards can click here to access their It’s My Park Project Leader Application.
+Hosting your own It’s My Park project is an opportunity available to the many community groups we support throughout the year.
+Community groups dedicated to local parks who are currently working with us can click here to access their It’s My Park Project Leader Application.